An official website of the United States government

 Research Funding

-Please note that for successful proposals, ARM provides the operational and logistical resources to conduct the proposed mission.
-However, ARM does not provide research funding associated with the mission.
+Please note that for successful proposals, ARM provides the operational and logistical resources to conduct the proposed mission; however, ARM does not provide research funding associated with the mission.

 Deployments Timeline